uv1000/P2/writeup_P2_Ulrich_voll.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-Binary picture = Logical OR of thresholding S value of HLS transform and Sobelx gradient.
-Threshold values see .jpynb.
+Adapted the quiz .py file developed in the classroom.
+Thresholded Image =Binary picture = Logical OR of thresholding S value of HLS transform and Sobelx gradient.

+Details including threshold values see .jpynb.

 This yields:
 ![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.